TRON-Bioinformatics/tronflow-vcf-postprocessing/README.md

 `--snpeff_args "-noStats -no-downstream -no-upstream -no-intergenic -no-intron -onlyProtein -hgvs1LetterAa -noShiftHgvs"`, otherwise defaults will be used.

-No functional annotations are performed if the parameters `--snpeff_organism` and `--snpeff_datadir` are not passed.
+No SnpEff functional annotations are performed if the parameters `--snpeff_organism` and `--snpeff_datadir` are not passed.

+### Using BCFtools csq

+BCFtools does not require any previous preparation.
+It expects two parameters:
+* `--reference`: absolute path to the FASTA reference genome
+* `--gff`: absolute path to the Ensembl-like GFF annotations (ie: Gencode GFF files do not work https://github.com/samtools/bcftools/issues/1078)

+Importantly, BCFtools does use the available phasing information to evaluate all mutations affecting any given transcript together.

 ## References